vsrinivas/fuchsia/drivers/gpu/msd-intel-gen/README.md

-This repository contains the Magma Service Driver for the Intel Gen series GPU's
+This repository contains the Magma Service Driver for the Intel Gen series GPUs